Paklock/HackRF1/Automatic-dependent-surveillance–broadcast-(ADS-B).md

 With this app you can receive real-time ADS-B used for air traffic control.

 # Functionality
 Select a received aircraft and more detail will be shown.
 Select "Show on map" to see the aircraft location.
+ADS-B operates on 978 to 1090 MHz.
+Even a short antenna attached directly to the Portapack will receive ADS-B when the receive preamp is enabled ("1" displayed).

 ## Map
 For map functionality a world map must be loaded on the SD card.
+The map image and other SD card content is available from the portapack-mayhem github download page.

 ## Airlines